Kansas City vs Tampa

 Which city has higher STR taxes — Kansas City or Tampa?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Tampa charges ~13.5% combined (6% county tourist dev. + 6% state sales + 1.5% surtax).
-Compare the full breakdown in the table above.
+Notably, Tampa benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?